ethanbrose/Auction/README.md

 • In order to list an item, a small fee must be made.
 • The highest bid will be listed under the item along with the remaining time, buy now price, and seller information
 • Bidders can also pull their bid at any moment, and the previous highest bid will then be listed.
+• instead of selecting a new price, bidders can "quick bid" which will place an offer 5% larger than the previous bid
+• if a bidder makes an offer that is 20% larger than the previous bid, a confirmation will have to be made (this will prevent bidders from unintentionally bidding more than they would like)
 • If at the end of the time, no one has placed on the item, the item will be taken off the market and returned to the seller.
 • A buyer can also make an offer to the seller.
 If the seller accepts their offer the item will be sold to them.
 • If a seller knows they will not negotiate, they can click a button which will not allow any offers to be made to them.